-Deputies: Man fired multiple gunshots into N. Stevendale home due to squabble over stolen rifle
+Deputies: Man fired multiple gunshots into home due to squabble over stolen rifle

 Latest Weather Blog

-Deputies: Man fired multiple gunshots into N. Stevendale home due to squabble over stolen rifle
+Deputies: Man fired multiple gunshots into home due to squabble over stolen rifle

 BATON ROUGE - An 18-year-old was arrested on attempted murder charges Sunday after allegedly firing multiple gunshots into a North Stevendale Road home during a squabble over a supposedly stolen firearm.